Back

 What are the stages of applying to a PG course?

-We’ve broken how to apply into simple steps to help you secure your place no matter when you apply during the year...
+We’ve broken down how to apply into simple steps to help you secure your place no matter when you apply during the year.

-• Choose your course - pay attention to fees and funding, module outlines and entrance and English language requirements to ensure you find your perfect match.
-Why not have a look at some of the PG courses, here at Newcastle, on our course finder page
+1. Search for your course - pay attention to fees and funding, module outlines, and entrance and English language requirements to ensure you find your perfect match.
+You can also have a look at some of the PG courses here at Newcastle using our course finder page.

-For most programmes there are no deadlines and if there are, this will be advised on the website.
+For most programs, there are no deadlines and if there are, this will be advised on the website.

 Find out more about how to apply.